- Unlimited entry

 - Three seal species breed in Australia (Australian Sea Lions, Australian Fur Seals and New Zealand Fur Seals), and all three have entanglement rates that are among the highest reported for any species of seal in the world.

 How Seal the Loop bins are saving our precious marine life from cruel suffering and even death:

-- More than 59 government and community groups involved in Seal the Loop across Victoria
+- More than 59 government and community groups are involved in Seal the Loop across Victoria.